AI-Powered Customer Lifetime Value

-Editor’s Note: This post is co-authored by Ezra Freedman, Christina Jaworsky, and Eric Silberstein.
+Editor’s Note: This post is co-authored by Ezra Freedman, Christina Dedrick, and Eric Silberstein.

 Ecommerce’s secret weapon is detailed, granular data about customer behavior.
 Your business is generating data faster and at a greater scale than you can interpret using traditional methods.
 The only way to take full advantage of your data is through modern data science.
 To stay competitive, it will be critical to use AI to automatically interpret your data so you can use it for customer segmentation, marketing automation, and business growth.

 Today, we’re excited to announce the launch of our latest AI-powered feature: Customer Lifetime Value (CLV).
 But this post is more than just an announcement.
 First, we explain what customer lifetime value is and what makes it so valuable for ecommerce marketers.
 Next, we show how predictions operate for various companies and customers through actual examples.
 Finally, we explain the underlying math and talk about what’s next.

 First things first, our new CLV feature is now live.
 Beginning today, Klaviyo will train (and keep up-to-date) a mathematical model of CLV for your company.
 This model presents you with:

 - Average time between purchases for each of your customers